hmrc/assets-frontend/assets/patterns/page-not-found/README.md

 - “Page not found” as the H1
 - contact information, if it exists and helps meet a user need

-Contact information should be either:
+Contact information should either:

-- a link to a specific GOV.UK contact page not a general contact page
+- be a link to a specific page that includes numbers and opening times
-- formatted like a GOV.UK contact page when there is no GOV.UK page
+- include all numbers and opening times

-The content should be clear and concise, not blame the user, and not use:
+The content should be clear and concise and not blame the user.

+Do not use:

 - breadcrumbs
+- technical jargon like 404 or bad request
-- words like oops, 404, bad request, please and sorry
+- informal or humorous words like oops
 - red text to warn people

-### If you do not know why the page is not found

-{{ example("page-not-found-unknown.html", scaled=true) }}

-Page after they send the form.

-{{ example("page-not-found-sent.html", scaled=true) }}

 ### Service mistake

 {{ example("page-not-found.html", scaled=true) }}

+As mentioned, test all links and buttons to make sure they work or are sensibly redirected.

-### User mistake
+### User mistake or you do not know why the page is not found

 {{ example("page-not-found-user.html", scaled=true) }}